FailAcademy/learning/wdp-vancouver/_slides/week-01/04b-web-fonts.md

 # Exercise 1

-Go to **Font Squirrel** and download the Webfont Kit for **[Open San](http://www.fontsquirrel.com/fonts/open-sans)**, the custom font that we'll be using for Project 1.
+Go to **Font Squirrel** and download the Webfont Kit for the custom typefaces that we'll be using for Project 1: **[Playfair Display](http://www.fontsquirrel.com/fonts/playfair-display)** (Regular and Bold) and **[Raleway](http://www.fontsquirrel.com/fonts/raleway)** (Light and Medium).

-Project 1 uses two different weights of Open Sans&mdash;**Normal** and **Bold**.
-You'll need to download both of those weights, and their italic versions too.
-Use the contents of your downloaded font package to add the required font files and CSS to your project.
+You'll need to download both of the weights and their italic versions too for each typeface.
+Add the contents of your generated web font packages to your project.

 You’ll also want to read up on how to **[avoid faux italics and bolding](http://stackoverflow.com/questions/2436749/how-to-add-multiple-font-files-for-the-same-font)** with your `@font-face` typefaces, and adjust your CSS accordingly.